Your pet fish usually seems to have an insatiable hunger, but this morning something’s wrong.

-Even 0.5 ppm (parts per million) of ammonia in the water can be detrimental to a Betta and, in some cases, kill the fish.
+Even 0.5 ppm (parts per million) of ammonia in the water can be detrimental to a Betta fish and, in some cases, suddenly kill the pet.

-If you happen to have the API Master test kit on hand (link to see it on Chewy) it will do the job as it is one of the best liquid test kits.
+If you happen to have the API Master test kit on hand (link to see it on Amazon) it will do the job as it is one of the best liquid test kits.

 Doing so will physically remove a large portion of the ammonia and your Betta fish will likely feel less burning in its gills.